m-rubik/collapsi-ai/DISCUSSION.md

 1) Reduce the number of possible states by simplifying what goes into the state, or
 2) Change away from tabular q-learning to a new approach that isn't discrete (Deep Q-Learning)

-### Adaption 1: Reduce state space
+## Adaption 1: Reduce state space
-Instead of tracking every card value, what if we just tracked whether each card is collapsed or not?
+Instead of tracking every card value, what if I just tracked whether each card is collapsed or not?

 If the board is 4×4 = 16 cards, and each card can be collapsed (True) or not (False), then: